UBC-DSCI/introduction-to-datascience-python/source/intro.md

 import pandas as pd
 ```

+This command has two parts.
+The first is `import pandas`, which loads the `pandas` package.
+The second is `as pd`, which give the `pandas` package the much shorter *alias* (another name) `pd`.
+We can now use the `read_csv` function by writing `pd.read_csv`, i.e., the package name, then a dot, then the function name.
+You can see why we gave `pandas` a shorter alias; if we had to type `pandas.` before every function we wanted to use,
+our code would become much longer and harder to read!

-After loading the `pandas` package and accessing it using the alias `pd`, we can call the `read_csv` function and
+Now that the `pandas` package is loaded, we can use the `read_csv` function by passing
-pass it a single argument: the name of the file, `"can_lang.csv"`.
+it a single argument: the name of the file, `"can_lang.csv"`.
 We have to
 put quotes around file names and other letters and words that we use in our
 code to distinguish it from the special words (like functions!) that make up the Python programming
 language.
 The file's name is the only argument we need to provide because our